the1lab/1lab/src/Meta/Idiom.lagda.md

 The adjustment of universe levels lets us consider, for example, a "power set" effect, where the adjustment is given by `lsuc`.
-In most cases, Agda can infer the adjustment, so we can use the `eff`{.Agda}
+In most cases, the adjustment can be inferred, so it is left as an implicit argument to the `eff`{.Agda} constructor.
-constructor.

 ```agda
 record Map (M : Effect) : Typeω where